 If it’s cold outside, try a waffle with Nutella from one of the carts on Via Roma near the Duomo.

-Italy Perfect guests receive a complimentary e-Book copy of the Kids Europe Italy Discovery Journal upon request, a guidebook to Italy for kids only.
+The Kids Europe Italy Discovery Journal is a guidebook to Italy for kids only.
 If you are traveling to Italy with children, they will love seeing the country from the perspective of the unusual, weird and exciting.
 Educational insights into art and history are offered and there is a strong focus on appreciating the culture and Italy of today.
 There is so much to enjoy: food, drama, and a unique approach to life that makes Italy special.